 "The more people talk about purple pumpkins, I think the more people who have epilepsy will call out the fact that that is an initiative of the Epilepsy Foundation and it is something that the community really relates to," Jon Scheinman, Director, Youth Programs, The Epilepsy Foundation told Mid Michigan NOW.

 So this year, make sure you have a plan with your painted pumpkins.
-If you want to have purple pumpkins to support The Epilepsy Foundation just know that you also might have some people showing up at your door on Halloween night thinking that you are encouraging safe trick or treating.
+If you want to have purple pumpkins to support The Epilepsy Foundation, just know that you also might have some people showing up at your door on Halloween night thinking that you are encouraging safe trick or treating.

-This article was originally published in 2020.
+This article was originally published in 2020 and updated in 2023.

-Don't miss a story!
-Sign up for daily stories delivered to your inbox.
+Sign up for daily stories delivered straight to your inbox.